azardilis/fa_metabolism/doc/notes.md

 whole.
 Perhaps it was also the idea that if we knew how all the constituent parts work than we would know how the entire systems work.
-While System Biology ideas are not new (for example Weiner etc.) they relatively recently regained momentum and a rewenable interest thanks to new experimental technologies that has led to the accumulation of a wealth of data.
+While System Biology ideas are not new (for example Weiner etc.) they relatively recently regained momentum and a renewable interest thanks to new experimental technologies that has led to the accumulation of a wealth of data.
 This quickly led to the realisation that in taking a 'wholistic' view at the systems the most important